brandon-doornbos/vibin/README.md

 ## Install
 - `npm i`
 - Rename `src/config.json.example` to `src/config.json` and enter your token
-- Make sure you have yt-dlp in your PATH
+- Make sure you have ffmpeg and yt-dlp installed and in your PATH
 - `npm run start`